List of ASEAN countries by GDP: GDP Composition

+GDP

+List 2025

+GDP and GDP per capita for 2025 estimate, according to IMF.

+List 2024

+GDP and GDP per capita data end of 2024, according to IMF global macro models and analysts expectations for Selected Countries and Subjects.

 List 2023

 GDP and GDP per capita data are according to IMF for 2023 data.

 List 2022

 GDP and GDP per capita data are according to IMF for 2022 data.

-List 2021

-GDP and GDP per capita data are according to IMF 2021 data.